bgalamb/miroTest/README.md

 # miroTest

-this is the repo for the miro Mobile app Appium test see MiroApp folder.
+this is the repo for the miro Mobile app Appium test.
+For further details see MiroApp folder.